deviator/aslike/README.md

 ## API

 `struct Like(T) if (is(T == interface))` -- wrapper for `T`, it have
-methods and private delegate fields matches all methods from `T`.
+methods and private delegate fields matches all methods from `T` and method for filling delegates from object `fillDelegatesFrom(bool nullCheck=true, X)(ref X src)`.

 `class LikeObj(T) : T` -- wrapper for `T`, as `Like!T`, but class.